Note

 print(mne.get_config()) # same as mne.get_config(key=None)

-The second convenience mode will return a tuple
+The second convenience mode will return a dict containing all the

 print(mne.get_config(key=""))